geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 * [Steve Karmeinsky](https://twitter.com/stevekennedyuk) will present his "_Digital Placemakers_" project.

-* [Graham Vowles](https://twitter.com/gvowles) will speak about "_Geography meets Creativity: What happens when an unstoppable force meets an immovable object?_"
+* [Graham Vowles](https://twitter.com/gvowles) of [Bloxstore](https://www.bloxstore.net/) will speak about "_Geography meets Creativity: What happens when an unstoppable force meets an immovable object?_"

 More speakers will be added here as people volunteer.
 Please let us know if you would like to speak.